 - Present their research as part of the Law School's Seminar Program

-Apply to be a Visiting Scholar on the Global Legal Studies Visiting Scholars Program page.
-The EALSC cannot provide housing for visiting scholars but can suggest possible accommodations.
+The EALSC cannot provide housing for visiting scholars but can suggest possible places.

 The James B. MacDonald Distinguished Professorship was established in 1995 in honor of UW Law Professor James B. MacDonald.
 It is awarded to renowned scholars from East or Southeast Asia to teach and/or lecture short term at the Law School.

 Professor MacDonald was a powerful advocate of environmental protection and conceived of and built the Law School's environmental law curriculum.
 In 1978, and during the 1986-1987 academic year he researched regulations, laws, and administrative procedures of Japanese water resources.

 Manjiao Chi is Professor and Founding Director of the Center for International Economic Law and Policy at China University of International Business and Economics (UIBE) School of Law.
 He also serves as Deputy Secretary-General of Xiamen Academy of International Law Administrative Council.
 Professor Chi has authored numerous books and journal articles in English and Chinese.
 His recent research focuses on international trade and investment law and policy, dispute settlement, global development and cooperation law.
 In the practice of law, Professor Chi has rich experiences dealing with WTO and investment arbitration disputes, participating in treaty negotiations, serving as arbitrator and expert witness in Chinese and foreign courts, as well as advising international organizations, governments, and corporations.

 - Monday, March 22, 2021: "The WTO and China: Current Challenges from a Chinese Perspective" (only open to students enrolled in Professor Jason Yackee's International Trade course).